kaitlynsalvicruz/BTE320-Portfolio/README.md

 ## March 4th, 2024
 Added the "Creating_A_Dictionary_from_Two_Predefined_Variables" which is a program that populates an empty list with key-value pairs that correspond to two predefined variables.

+## April 3rd, 2024
+Added "ProblemSet1" which is various programs compiled into one assignment.